Sort Assignment 11 is due next Monday, February 22.

 We will see how to set up this GUI.

-program.
+First, consider the main program.
 It is similar to the

 frame example we looked at earlier.
 The only differences are that it

-to set the title here rather than
+uses frame.setTitle to set the title here rather than

 doing it in the frame's constructor, and we call setSize

-on the frame, thus obviating the need to call pack
+on the frame, thus obviating the need to call pack.

 The real work of setting up the GUI is in ButtonFrame.java.
 The

-class has five private instance variables:
+ButtonFrame class has five private instance variables:

-s to hold the buttons, and
+JButtons to hold the buttons, and

-, which inherits from
+RectanglePanel, which inherits from

-.
+JPanel.
 This is a panel on which we draw the

 moving rectangle.

-, we make sure that the
+In the constructor for ButtonFrame, we make sure that the

 program will stop when the window is closed by calling

-constructor then assigns the instance
+The ButtonFrameconstructor then assigns the instance

-to a new RectanglePanel
+variable rectPanel to a new RectanglePanel.

-It also creates the JPanel buttonPanel
+It also creates the JPanel buttonPanel to group the

 buttons together.
 This variable is local, because we do not need it